Updated June 2026

 |---|---|---|

-| Choosing racing flats over cushioned trainers | Racing shoes have 20-25mm stack — not enough for concrete | I developed knee pain in 3 weeks using lightweight racers on sidewalks |
+| Choosing racing flats over cushioned trainers | Racing shoes have 20-25mm stack β not enough for concrete | I developed knee pain in 3 weeks using lightweight racers on sidewalks |

 | Ignoring outsole durability | Concrete eats exposed foam in 100-150 miles | I burned through exposed foam sections by mile 120 on a lightweight shoe |

-| Running daily in one pair only | Foam needs 24-48 hours to decompress after hard-surface runs | Since rotating 2-3 pairs, my shoes last 450+ miles instead of 300 |
+| Running daily in one pair only | One pair takes all the repetitive hard-surface load | Since rotating 2-3 pairs, my shoes feel fresher deeper into a training block |

-| Skipping break-in period | New foam needs 15-20 miles to reach optimal performance | My first 3 runs in a new shoe always feel slightly off — I expect this now |
+| Skipping break-in period | New foam needs 15-20 miles to reach optimal performance | My first 3 runs in a new shoe always feel slightly off β I expect this now |

-| Using trail shoes on concrete | Trail lugs wear flat in 150 miles; ride feels harsh | I made this mistake early and destroyed a expensive trail shoe in 2 months |
+| Using trail shoes on concrete | Trail lugs wear flat in 150 miles; ride feels harsh | I made this mistake early and destroyed a premium trail shoe in 2 months |

 My Concrete Shoe Rotation Strategy